sheredom/utf8.h/README.md

 ## Usage ##

-Just include utf8.h in your code!
+Just `#include "utf8.h"` in your code!

-The current supported compilers are gcc, clang and msvc.
+The current supported platforms are Linux, macOS and Windows.

-The current tested compiler versions are gcc 4.8.2, clang 3.5 and MSVC 18.0.21005.1.
+The current supported compilers are gcc, clang, MSVC's cl.exe, and clang-cl.exe.

 ## Design ##